bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-This executes the code in the try {} block but, when an exception occurs, the catch {} block executes and receives the thrown error object.
-As before, try setting the decimal places to a negative number in this CodePen demo.
+<p>This executes the code in the try {} block but, when an exception occurs, the catch {}
+block executes and receives the thrown error object.
+As before, try setting the decimal places to a negative number in this CodePen demo.</p>

-The result now shows ERROR.
-The console shows the error name and message, but this is output by the console.log statement and doesn’t terminate the program.
+<p>The result now shows ERROR.
+The console shows the error name and message, but this is
+output by the console.log statement and doesn’t terminate the program.</p>

-Note: this demonstration of a try...catch block is overkill for a basic function such as divide().
-It’s simpler to ensure dp is zero or higher, as we’ll see below.
+<p>Note: this demonstration of a <b>try...catch block</b> is overkill for a basic function such
+as <b>divide()</b>.
+It’s simpler to ensure dp is zero or higher, as we’ll see below.</p>

-We can define an optional finally {} block if we require code to run when either the try or catch code executes:
+<p>We can define an optional finally {} block if we require code to run when either the
+try or catch code executes:</p>

 <pre>
 function divide(v1, v2, dp) {